 One question everyone has asked me is, “What was your favorite part!?”.
 And in the most typical response possible, I say, “There’s so much to choose from!”.
 Shortly followed by, “Okay, it was the food!” if only to give some sort of answer.
 I know it’s generic, but the food absolutely was absolutely spectacular.

 Oh yes… it’s worth TWO ‘absolutely’s in one sentence.
 Can you feel my enthusiasm???

 We only had 2 plates (not meals, just plates) of not impressive (borderline bad) food.
 But out of 2.5 weeks of eating more than 3x a day, that’s a pretty great turnout.
-I’ll share all the good eats from each place in the next few posts because otherwise, this becomes a NYT-length post.
+I’ll share all the good eats from each place in the next few posts.Otherwise, this becomes a NYT-length post.

-Anyway, my point is that there really was so much to choose from and each place was so different, that picking a favorite would be nearly impossible.
+Anyway, my point is that there really was so much to choose from and each place was so different.
+Picking a favorite would be nearly impossible.
 And really, I don’t need to, so I probably won’t pick just “one thing” that was the best.
 As Mindy Kaling so aptly put it, “Best Friend isn’t a person, it’s a tier”.
 And I feel the same way about favorites when it comes to travel—tier, not title.
-I loved all of it because I was exploring a whole new world (still love me some Aladdin, y’all) with my favorite human, on no agenda, which is pretty tough to improve on as far as vacations go.
+I loved all of it because I was exploring a whole new world (shoutout Aladdin, y’all) with my favorite human.
+No agenda, which is pretty tough to improve on as far as vacations go.